 The Company's Director Resignation Policy (the "Resignation Policy") requires a director who is nominated in an uncontested election but receives less than the affirmative vote of a majority of the total votes cast for and against such nominee in such election to immediately tender his or her resignation to the Board of Directors for its consideration, which shall be subject to, and effective upon, the Board of Directors' acceptance of such resignation.
 The Resignation Policy generally provides that the Nominating and Corporate Governance Committee of the Board of Directors will make a recommendation to the Board of Directors on whether to accept or reject the resignation.
-The Board of Directors will then consider the Nominating and Corporate Governance Committee's recommendation and publicly disclose its decision to either accept

-The Board of Directors unanimously recommends that the stockholders vote "FOR" each of Messrs.
-McDowell, Gilyard, Lieb, and Whyte and Dr. Allen to serve on the Board of Directors until the next annual meeting of stockholders and until a successor for each is duly elected and qualifies. or reject the resignation within 90 days from the date of certification of the election results.
+The Board of Directors will then consider the Nominating and Corporate Governance Committee's recommendation and publicly disclose its decision to either accept or reject the resignation within 90 days from the date of certification of the election results.
 The director nominee whose resignation is being considered will not participate in the recommendation of the Nominating and Corporate Governance Committee of the Board or the decision of the Board of Directors as to whether to accept his or her resignation.
 An election will be considered "non-contested" for these purposes unless the Company has received proper notice of the intention of any stockholder separately to nominate a director for election at a meeting at which directors are to be elected and such nomination has not been withdrawn on or before the close of business on the tenth day before the date of filing by the Company of its definitive proxy statement for the meeting with the SEC and, as a result of which, the number of nominees is greater than the number of directors to be elected at the meeting.